NaeemF-ng/Homelab-Intro-Project/README.md

 ![Homelab overview](./images/All-VM's.png)

 This is just visual of all of the VM's that I have in my homelab as of right now, i'll add more to it throughout my cyberjourney.
+Everything is running on virtualbox, I tried to use VMWare in the past and it was such a hassle, this appraoch was easier for me.

 ![Kali settings](./images/Kali-Settings.png)